tendermint/tendermint/spec/consensus/light-client/README.md

-Light clients are fundamentally synchronous protocols, where security is restricted by the interval during which a validator can be punished for byzantine behaviour.
-We assume here that such intervals have fixed and known minima referred to commonly as a blockchain's Unbonding Period.
+Light clients are fundamentally synchronous protocols, where security is restricted by the interval during which a validator can be punished for Byzantine behaviour.
+We assume here that such intervals have fixed and known minimal duration referred to commonly as a blockchain's Unbonding Period.

 A secure light client must guarantee that all three components -